-In recent weeks, spillover from Treasury weakness, an increase in new issuance, and a difficult seasonal period in March weighed on municipal bond prices, but the sector remains one of the more attractive highquality bond options.
-Valuations have cheapened recently and over the longer term, a favorable supplydemand balance and prospects for higher (local) taxes may provide support in 2016.
+Supply has increased, but insatiable demand has allowed municipal strength to continue.
+We are cautious over the near term, as yields are at or near historic lows.
+Over the longer term, a favorable supply-demand balance and prospects for higher (local) taxes may provide support in 2016.
 Municipal bonds' credit quality remains generally good; problem issuers remain isolated and have not impacted the broader market.